Dodhon/RAG-PoC/README.md

 Hello!

-This project is a proof of concept RAG that uses OpenAI, LangChain, LangSmith, and DuckDuckGo.
+This project is a proof of concept RAG that uses OpenAI llm and embeddings, Claude llm, LangChain, LangSmith, and DuckDuckGo.

 To run this on your own device, you will need  OpenAI, LANGCHAIN_ENDPOINT, LANGCHAIN_API_KEY, and LANGCHAIN_PROJECT keys.